jvdsandt/pharo-aws-toolbox/doc/using-sqs.md

 creds := AWSEnvironment defaultCredentials. region := AWSEnvironment defaultRegionName.

-"Get access to the SQS service by crearing an AWSSQService instance using our credentials and a region" sqs := AWSSQService newWithCredentials: creds region: region.
+"Get access to the SQS service by creating an AWSSQService instance using our credentials and a region" sqs := AWSSQService newWithCredentials: creds region: region.

 "Create a new queue"